ZhangzrJerry/zhangzrjerry.github.io/posts/2025/bim-localization.md

-# Innovations in BIM-based Robot Localization
+# Innovations in BIM-based Localization

 In the classic SLAM context, the process involves simultaneous mapping and localization (SLAM), meaning that the map is built incrementally while the robot's location is estimated.